TomislavMatas/EZAsesAutoType/src/EZAsesAutoType/README.md

 ## 2024/08/07:TomislavMatas: v1.127.2
 * Assure that canvas has been sorted by date ascending before punching.
-* Fix a bug while writing version independent UserSettings in windows registry.
+* Fix a bug while writing version independent UserSettings in Windows registry.

 ## 2024/08/06:TomislavMatas: v1.127.1
 * Implement management of version independent UserSettings in windows registry.